 Access Format (access_format)

 The access_format column contains a string indicating the content format of the data product if downloaded as a file.
 The values are made up of dot-separated words that describe (in increasing detail) the overall file format as well as the structure of the data within the file.
-Allowed values include any legal MIME type (Authority Internet Assigned Numbers, 2007) ] that describes the overall file format or a dot-delimited specifier describing in more astronomy-specific terms the format and content of the file.
+Allowed values include any legal MIME type (Authority Internet Assigned Numbers, 2007) that describes the overall file format or a dot-delimited specifier describing in more astronomy-specific terms the format and content of the file.
 For example: fits, fits.image, fits.image.mef, fits.binarytable, votable, csv, tsv, pdf, directory, or any of the preceding with a compression extension (e.g., fits.image.gz).
 The allowable values are specified more fully in Appendix B. [We still need to flesh this out]

 Estimated Download Size (access_estsize)